jbakse/site_builder/content/noise/index.md

 ## Study Examples
 The following study examples demonstrate different ways of using noise to get different looks and effects.
 Some of these examples are similar to the examples in the [Random Values](../random) chapter.
-Carefully study each example to understand how they work.
+Carefully study each example to understand how it works.
 Several of the examples offer different approaches which can be commented in and out to compare their results.

 ### Mapping Noise
 ::: js-lab